 Increasing numbers of people are looking to the buy-to-let market as a means of earning additional income.
-Demand for rental property is at an all-time high and the Office of National Statistics has estimated the UK residential property market to be worth over £5 trillion.
+Demand for rental property is at an all-time high, and research by Halifax has estimated the UK residential property market to be worth over £6 trillion.
 But the landlord route is not for everyone.

 Here are some questions to ask yourself before investing:

 It might sound obvious, but property investment is not necessarily everyone’s cup of tea.
 Before you jump straight in, make sure you know what you’re getting yourself into.
-The going will not be easy and successful property investors are adept at taking a long-term view, riding out short-term storms and staying patient.
+The going will not always be easy, and successful property investors are adept at taking a long-term view, riding out short-term storms, and staying patient.

 Taking the time to decide whether it’s for you could save time and money on property maintenance and the other costs associated with managing a tenancy.

 Perhaps the biggest hurdle to overcome is the cost of acquiring and maintaining a rental property.
 For starters, most buy-to-let lenders demand at least a 25% deposit for rates which are higher than residential mortgage deals.